 While we were able to eventually get home after eight days of battling with our insurance company, had we been covered by Medjet, we would have been home much sooner and much easier.

 We were lucky that Dave made it through those eight days, but in situations requiring more immediate care, waiting in the Amazon for eight days could have been detrimental.

 Medjet doesn’t only offer services for medical emergencies, their elevated MedjetHorizon membership option offers augmented travel security response for major travel security threats, including acts of terrorism, disappearance, political threat, violent crime, natural disaster and pandemic.

 Should a crisis arise, Medjet’s 24/7-response team will be there to handcraft a unique plan tailored to the situation and your needs.
-If your situation requires in-country response, or an extraction, they have on the ground teams all over the world.
+If your situation requires an in-country response or an extraction, they have on the ground teams all over the world.

 A lot of people think medical and security emergencies will never happen to them, but believe me, accidents and security threat can happen anywhere.

 Usually, it happens when you least expect it on the easiest of trips.